Song: This Is War-Thirty Seconds To Mars

 “You do that, and please send Damien my love.”

 “Will do and you take care of yourself as well.
 Love ya, little Sis.”

 “Love you too, big bro.”
 Damien and the new guy Lopez come into the room.
 Lopez took Jordan’s place in our Platoon, well until Jordan comes back.
 He is a decent guy but we haven’t had much time with him to give him a nickname.

 “Hey, Twinkie.”
 Damien teases because he knows how much I hate that name.
 Lopez has a puzzled look in his eye.

 “Twinkie?”
 He asks.

 “Just so you know she was talking about stuffed french toast.”
-I holler at them over their annoying laughter.
+I holler at them over their annoying howls.
 I won’t complain too much because it’s good to hear Damien laugh and not shutting everyone out.
 He stops laughing only to pin me with a ′Yeah right face.′

 "You’re an ass D.” I punch him in the arm.